joequant/scms/README.md

 # Smart Contract Management System
+# Copyright (c) 2015 - New Systems Technology Limited

+## Licensed under the terms of the Simplified BSD License

 ## NScrypt
 A Smart Contract Management System--doubles as an IDE for Smart Contracts and a CRM for negotiating, signing and processing Smart Contracts.